cerebral-technology/alexmill.github.io/posts/_posts/2018-04-19-linear-model-custom-loss-function-regularization-python.md

 author: "Alex Miller"
 source: default
 jupyter: true
-css: ""
 ---

-As part of a predictive model competition I participated in earlier this month, I found myself trying to accomplish a peculiar task.
+As part of a [predictive model competition I participated in earlier this month](https://alex.miller.im/posts/applied-machine-learning-conference-best-predictive-model/), I found myself trying to accomplish a peculiar task.
 The challenge organizers were going to use "mean absolute percentage error" (MAPE) as their criterion for model evaluation.
 Since this is not a standard loss function built into most software, I decided to write my own code to train a model that would use the MAPE in its objective function.

 I started by searching through the SciKit-Learn documentation on [linear models](http://scikit-learn.org/stable/modules/classes.html#module-sklearn.linear_model) to see if the model I needed has already been developed somewhere.
 I thought that the `sklearn.linear_model.RidgeCV` class would accomplish what I wanted (MAPE minimization with L2 regularization), but I could not get the `scoring` argument (which supposedly lets you pass a custom loss function to the model class) to behave as I expected it to.